-- Must have 3 players to start (includes goalie)
+- Must have 3 players to start (includes the goalie)

-- All players must have shin guards, socks, shirt with number and shorts as proper uniform attire
+- All players must have shin guards and socks as proper uniform attire

-- Goalkeepers may wear sliding pants and must have different color to be identified
+- Goalkeepers may wear sliding pants and must have a different color to be identified

 - No casts or splints allowed (unless approved by the referee).

 - Sole sneakers are required at all times.